European wool carder bee

-The European wool carder bee has been assessed as unlikely to have any significant impacts and not to be feasible to eradicate from Australia.
-No further action is planned in relation to this bee.
+The European wool carder bee has been assessed as unlikely to have any significant impacts and not feasible to eradicate from Australia.
+No further action is planned in relation to this bee species.

-This bee is a species of solitary bee that is native to parts of Europe, Asia, and Africa and present as an introduced species in North and South America, and New Zealand.
-It is named after the female’s behaviour of scraping or ‘carding’ hair from leaves, which they roll into little balls to line their nests.
+This species of solitary bee is native to parts of Europe, Asia, and Africa and present as an introduced species in North and South America and New Zealand.
+The name comes from the female’s behaviour of scraping or ‘carding’ hair from leaves, which they roll into little balls to line their nests.

 Part of the Megachilidae family, European wool carder bee is not related to the European honey bee (Apis mellifera) commonly found in Australia.